DouglasMacKrell/douglas-mackrell-website/douglas-mackrell-portfolio/README.md

 ## Future Features

-* Adding more completed projects as Project Cards on the Projects Page
+* Add more completed projects as Project Cards on the Projects Page
-* Adding a specific page to showcase Douglas MacKrell's video production work
+* Add a specific page to showcase Douglas MacKrell's video production work
+* Keep links fresh and relevant

 ## Technical Milestones